Its a well known fact. Flossing is an important part of oral health.

 Water flossers (Waterpik)

-It has been used since 1818 in various forms, and has evolved through different materials and shapes over time.
+It has been used since 1818 to remove plaque and bits of food from hard to reach places.
+And in that time it has evolved through different materials and shapes over time.

 There are many types of dental floss including: